angelol/privEOS/development/README.md

 ### EOS Installation

-You need to have a working eos installation ready, either natively on your host machine (built manually) or with a docker container.
+You need to have a working eos installation ready, either natively on your host machine (built manually) __or__ with a docker container.

+#### Using EOS Docker

 When using the docker container, make sure, that you have the contracts folder build:

 ```
 # within the docker container